David Peralta

-Senger David Peralta Guerreiro (born August 14, 1987) nicknamed "Freight Train" is a Venezuelan professional baseball outfielder for the Los Angeles Dodgers of Major League Baseball (MLB).
-He made his MLB debut in 2014 with the Arizona Diamondbacks, where he won the Silver Slugger Award in 2018 and the Gold Glove Award in 2019.
-The Diamondbacks traded Peralta to the Tampa Bay Rays in 2022.
+Senger David Peralta Guerreiro (born August 14, 1987) is a Venezuelan professional baseball outfielder for the Bravos de Margarita.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Tampa Bay Rays, Los Angeles Dodgers, and San Diego Padres.

+Peralta signed with the St. Louis Cardinals organization in 2004 as a pitcher.
+After getting released and playing in independent baseball leagues, where he became an outfielder, Peralta made his MLB debut in 2014 with the Diamondbacks.
+He won the Silver Slugger Award in 2018 and the Gold Glove Award in 2019.
+The Diamondbacks traded Peralta to the Rays during the 2022 season.
+He played for the Dodgers in 2023 and the Padres in 2024.

 Early life

-David Peralta was born on August 14, 1987 in Valencia, Venezuela where he grew up with two sisters, Ivonne and Erika.
+David Peralta was born on August 14, 1987, in Valencia, Venezuela, where he grew up with two sisters, Ivonne and Erika.
 His father is also named David Peralta, and his mother is Diocelina Peralta.

 Career

 Early career

-Peralta started his career as a pitcher in the St. Louis Cardinals organization, having signed with the team in 2004 for a $35,000 bonus.
-After numerous injuries and two shoulder surgeries, the Cardinals released Peralta in May 2009.
+Peralta signed with the St. Louis Cardinals as an international free agent in 2004 for a $35,000 signing bonus.
+He began his professional career as a pitcher in the Dominican Summer League.
+He played in the Appalachian League in 2006 and 2007, but required two surgeries on his shoulder and spent the 2008 season rehabilitating.
+The Cardinals released Peralta in May 2009.

-Peralta then played as an outfielder in independent baseball for the Rio Grande Valley WhiteWings, Wichita Wingnuts, and Amarillo Sox.
+Peralta then played for three seasons as an outfielder in independent baseball for the Rio Grande Valley WhiteWings, Wichita Wingnuts, and Amarillo Sox.